Supported on Android & iOS.

 Troubleshooting

-Consecutive Records with Duplicate State
+Consecutive Records with Duplicate Display or Lock States

 Sometimes, the Avicenna app is terminated and restarted during data collection.
 Mobile operating systems may kill background apps to conserve resources, then restart them later.
-When Avicenna restarts, it records the current screen state again, which may match the previously recorded state.
+When Avicenna restarts, it records the current state again, which may match the previously recorded state.